 Muste was a deep and tough thinker.
 He believed that when disparate groups learned to work together they could influence social change.
 He was a tireless organizer who built coalitions and could bring those groups together like no other.

 This has been reflected in the A.J.
-Muste Institute's support for the underpinnings of diverse grassroots campaigns – not just to end the death penalty, but to oppose militarism, defend the environment, confront racism, and build social justice.
-For Muste, and for the Muste Institute, activism from the ground up is the fundamental key to organizing movements that can make social change into a reality.
+Muste Foundation's support for the underpinnings of diverse grassroots campaigns – not just to end the death penalty, but to oppose militarism, defend the environment, confront racism, and build social justice.
+For Muste, and for the Muste Foundation, activism from the ground up is the fundamental key to organizing movements that can make social change into a reality.

 Political dissent is never easy – it wasn't in the 1940's when Muste was debating with Martin Luther King; nor is it easy now.